Andy Warhol’s Campbell’s Soup Cans: Legacy and Influence

 By the fall of 1961, Warhol was still in desperate need of some inspiration.
 For nearly twenty years, he had a daily ritual of eating Campbell’s Soup for lunch.
 After his mother, Julia Warhola moved to New York to live with the artist, she contributed to this pattern by preparing it for him.
 The artist was quoted as saying “Many an afternoon at lunchtime Mom would open a can of Campbell’s for me, because that’s all we could afford, I love it to this day.”

 While sharing a meal at his residence with Muriel Latow, a close friend and aspiring art dealer, Andy Warhol sought advice on how to break new ground artistically.
 Latow suggested that he focus on something universally recognizable, prompting Warhol to consider the everyday objects around him.
-Allegedly, Latow singled out a Campbell’s Soup can as a case in point, and Warhol, intrigued by the idea, paid Latow fifty dollars for the advice–a sum that would somehow prove to be worth quite a lot more in the years and decades that followed.
-The very next day, an inspired Warhol visited a grocery store and purchased a can of every Campbell’s soup flavor available.
+Allegedly, Latow singled out a Campbell’s Soup can as a case in point.
+Warhol, intrigued by the idea, paid Latow fifty dollars for the advice.
+That sum that would somehow prove to be worth quite a lot more in the years and decades that followed.
+The very next day, Warhol visited a grocery store and purchased a can of every Campbell’s soup flavor available.
 By December 1961, he had completed the first painting in what would become his iconic Campbell’s Soup series.

 The Original 32: Warhol’s Bold Statement in Pop Art